-So long as Cede & Co., as nominee for DTC, is the sole bondholder, the Commonwealth shall treat Cede & Co. as the only bondholder for all purposes under the Resolution, including receipt of all redemption proceeds, distributions and dividend payments on the Bonds, receipt of notices, voting and requesting or directing the Commonwealth to take or not to take, or consenting to, certain actions under the Resolution.
+So long as Cede & Co., as nominee for DTC, is the sole bondholder, the Authority and the Trustee shall treat Cede & Co. as the only bondholder for all purposes under the Master Indenture, including receipt of all redemption proceeds, distributions, and dividend payments on the 2009F Bonds, receipt of notices, voting and requesting or directing the Authority and the Trustee to take or not to take, or consenting to, certain actions under the Master Indenture.